isomerpages/moe-sengkangsec/_character-and-citizenship-ed/Sexuality Education.md

 (iv)     Abstinence before marriage is the best protection against STIs/HIV and unintended pregnancies.
 Casual sex can harm and hurt you and your loved ones.

-You may click [here](https://www.moe.gov.sg/education/programmes/social-and-emotional-learning/sexuality-education) for more information on MOE Sexuality Education. <font size=6>(LINK DOESNT WORK)</font>
+You may click [here](https://www.moe.gov.sg/education-in-sg/our-programmes/sexuality-education) for more information on MOE Sexuality Education.

 **<font size=5>Overview of Seng Kang Secondary School's Sexuality Education Programme for 2022